-The walk up to the foot of Ben Lomond was tough for me and for many others I saw.
+The walk up to the foot of Ben Lomond was tough for me.
 I actually saw someone turn around and give up but it gets so much easier.
 Don’t feel bad if you find the walk up a bit exhausting, just know that it will get easier and take your time.
 You don’t need to rush, there’s no race!

 You will walk through clouds